lludwig/utm-tracker/README.md

 # UTM Tracker Wordpress Plugin

 ## What does it do?
 When passing UTM parameters, GCLID, and other parameters to your website it stores this info via a website cookie for 30 days.
 It can then be inserted into any lead generation form on your website.
-It adds this extra information as hidden fields on your HTML form.
+It automatically adds this extra information as hidden fields on your HTML form.

 This is a fork of script utm_form https://github.com/medius/utm_form, and made into a Wordpress Plugin.
 It has been modified to already include `gclid`, `adpos`, `net` and `match` variables to better help track Google Ads.